cvilas/grape/docs/02_roadmap.md

 ## Phase 4 - Refactor

-- Have a single place to maintain version numbers of all external dependencies
-  - Single versions file maybe
-  - Add version to find_package() calls within modules
 - Allow examples and tests to depend on external dependencies that the main project does not depend on
 - Refactor gbs template files to make it project agnostic
   - Replace occurances of 'grape' with @CMAKE_PROJECT_NAME@ in all files